apt1002/strategy/heterodox.md

 We can learn from those who are already shunning mainstream technologies in favour of software that they can more easily control.
-There are many such people, and they have very little motivation in common [this second bit is key to why it’s a good idea to look to them—otherwise like saying in the 60s that we should look to hippies to see how to deal with climate change].
+There are many such people, and they have very little motivation in common.

 [Each item becomes a short subsection, relying on external links.]